 This is why he became the talisman Roma needed following Totti’s retirement.
 If Dzeko can continue this type of form and not worry about getting injured, there is no reason why he cannot take Roma even closer to the Italian football title this season.
-If you think Dzeko can challenge Ronaldo for Italian Golden Boot, then take a look at the latest football odds at Bet UK's sports betting feature.
+If you think Dzeko can challenge Ronaldo for Italian Golden Boot, then take a look at the latest football odds at Bet UK's online betting feature.

 Will Anyone Else Shine in Serie A Next Season?

 All eyes in the coming season will be on Cristiano Ronaldo.
 The Portuguese forward is expected to set Italian Football alight and continue to challenge for the Ballon D'or.
 None of Serie A's biggest players look like departing this season, which perhaps shows just how strong the league is becoming.
 A few years ago, a good season in Italy got you a move to the Premier League, or La Liga.
 But with more of European Football's biggest players choosing to go to Italy rather than leave, the league can only get stronger.